RobotNerd/outline-format/README.md

 The following rules define when these items are recognized as valid tags in an outline document:
-- A space must both precede and follow the tag and any other alphanumeric character.
-For example, the `TODO` substring of `TODO,` will be recognized as a tag but in `TODOstuff` it will not.
+- A space must both precede and follow the tag and any other alphanumeric character or underscore.
+For example, the `TODO` substring of `TODO,` will be recognized as a tag but in `TODO_stuff` it will not.
 - Tags are not recognized when part of a section header.

 ## Best Practices